YugyeomKim/synthesizer/README.md

+TODO
-TODO: color adjusting of components compared to background
+- color adjusting of components compared to background